julianx-builds/token-drop/README.md

 ## Usage
 ### For people looking to finish off ISPOs:
-Edit the USER VARIABLES found at populateDB.py.
-This will include the poolID (in bech32), epoch_min, epoch_max and rate.
+Edit the USER VARIABLES found at .env including the poolID (in bech32), epoch_min, epoch_max and rate.

 Run `python3 populateDB.py`